UoB-COMSM0166/2026-group-24/README.md

     </tr>
     <tr>
       <td>
-        As a player, I want items and enemy encounters to be randomised each run so that every playthrough feels fresh and unpredictable.
+        As a rougelite enthusiast, I want items and enemy encounters to be randomised each run so that every playthrough feels fresh and unpredictable.
       </td>
       <td>
         Given a new run begins, when the map and events are generated, then item drops and enemy placements are randomised so that no two runs follow the same pattern.